-This course is aimed at students who have achieved a mid 'C' or less in Year 9 Mathematics.
+This course is aimed at students who have achieved a standard 'C' or below in Year 9 Mathematics.
 The course will contain all of the Year 10 Australian Curriculum content.
 This course is aimed particularly at students intending to study Essential Mathematics or General Mathematics in Years 11 and 12.